KhronosGroup/OpenCL-SDK/README.md

 ### Example Build

-For most builds, the following steps may be used to build the OpenCL SDK.
+In most cases, the following steps may be used to build the OpenCL SDK.
-These build steps work on both Windows and Linux:

 1. Clone this repo and update submodules: